maybebyte/anthesis/encrypted-headless-raspberry-pi-gentoo.md

 1. Download the firmware, place it in the appropriate locations, and create symbolic links.
 [The Gentoo wiki covers this process](https://wiki.gentoo.org/wiki/Raspberry_Pi_Install_Guide#Installing_the_Raspberry_Pi_Foundation_files).
-   I found that referencing the Raspberry Pi OS directory listing for `/usr/lib/firmware/brcm/` helped me understand the symbolic link naming scheme.
+   I found that referencing the Raspberry Pi Operating System (OS) directory listing for `/usr/lib/firmware/brcm/` helped me understand the symbolic link naming scheme.

    Here's what a working `/usr/lib/firmware/brcm/` looks like for me (though note that I haven't tested bluetooth):